danilo-dessi/SuperNoder/README.md

 # SuperNoder
-This repository contains the SuperNoder resources, the main outcome of the work: SuperNoder: progressive collapsing of networks through the discovery of disjoint motifs, authored by Danilo Dessì<sup>1</sup>, Jacopo Cirrone<sup>2</sup>, Diego Reforgiato Recupero<sup>1</sup>, and Dennis Shasha<sup>2</sup>.
+This repository contains the SuperNoder resources, the main outcome of the work: SuperNoder: a tool to discover over-represented modular structures in networks.

-<sup>1</sup> Department of Mathematics and Computer Science, University of Cagliari, Cagliari, 09124, Italy

-<sup>2</sup> Department of Computer Science, Courant Institute of Mathematical Sciences, New York University, New York City, 10012, USA
+Authors: They will be available after publication.

 SuperNoder is a python tool that enables the simplification of networks by means of collapsing of frequent motifs.
 It requires python 2.7 to be used.

-For info please contact: danilo_dessi@unica.it
+For info please contact: It will be available after publication.

 # Example of use:
 Default mode: python main.py